Isotopes of iodine: Nonradioactive iodine (127I) as protection from unwanted radioiodine uptake by the thyroid

 Potassium iodide has been distributed to populations exposed to nuclear fission accidents such as the Chernobyl disaster.
-The iodide solution SSKI, a saturated solution of potassium (K) iodide in water, has been used to block absorption of the radioiodine (it has no effect on other radioisotopes from fission).
+The iodide solution SSKI, a saturated solution of potassium (K) iodide in water, has been used to block absorption of the radioiodine.
 Tablets containing potassium iodide are now also manufactured and stocked in central disaster sites by some governments for this purpose.
-In theory, many harmful late-cancer effects of nuclear fallout might be prevented in this way, since an excess of thyroid cancers, presumably due to radioiodine uptake, is the only proven radioisotope contamination effect after a fission accident, or from contamination by fallout from an atomic bomb (prompt radiation from the bomb also causes other cancers, such as leukemias, directly).
-Taking large amounts of iodide saturates thyroid receptors and prevents uptake of most radioactive iodine-131 that may be present from fission product exposure (although it does not protect from other radioisotopes, nor from any other form of direct radiation).
-The protective effect of KI lasts approximately 24 hours, so must be dosed daily until a risk of significant exposure to radioiodines from fission products no longer exists.
-Iodine-131 (the most common radioiodine contaminant in fallout) also decays relatively rapidly with a half-life of eight days, so that 99.95% of the original radioiodine has vanished after three months.
+In theory, many cancers might be prevented in this way, since an excess of thyroid cancer, presumably due to radioiodine uptake, is the only proven long-term effect after exposure of a population to radioactive fission products from a reactor accident or atomic bomb fallout.
+Taking large amounts of iodide saturates thyroid receptors and prevents uptake of most radioactive iodine-131 that may be present from fission product exposure (although it does not protect from other radioisotopes, nor from any external radiation).
+The protective effect of KI lasts approximately 24 hours, so must be dosed daily until a risk of significant exposure to this isotope no longer exists; as it decays relatively rapidly with a half-life of eight days (other iodine isotopes of concern are even shorter-lived), 99.95% of the radioiodine has vanished after three months.